demisto/content/Packs/GoogleChronicleBackstory/Scripts/ChronicleAssetEventsForHostnameWidgetScript/README.md

-Shows the list of events fetched for an asset identified as a "ChronicleAsset" type of indicator, when its Hostname is passed as an asset identifier.
+Displays the list of events fetched for an asset identified as a "ChronicleAsset" type of indicator, when its hostname is passed as an asset identifier.
 ## Script Data
 ---